mhdirkse/counting-language/README.md

     total  4

 You see that counting-language has reduced the fractions to lowest terms.
-For each dice, each possibility has probability 3/6 = 1/2.
+For each dice, each possiblie value has probability 3/6 = 1/2.
 Each combination (sequence important) thus has probability (1/2) * (1/2) = 1/4.
 This may not be what you want.
 A unique possibility arises as the combination of two specific sides of the dice.
 If you want to take this into account, you can change the first line to be `possibility counting experiment exp() {`.
 The program becomes: